Chapter 27 | The Smart Optimizer

 For this task, we will use differential evolution.

-Differential evolution is another evolutionary algorithm that often outperforms a genetic algorithm on continuous, numerical problems because its mutation step uses the difference between existing solutions to guide the search more efficiently.
+Differential evolution is another evolutionary algorithm that often outperforms a genetic algorithm on continuous, numerical problems because its mutation step uses the difference between existing solutions to guide the search more efficiently (2).
 While a genetic algorithm typically relies on random perturbations that resemble taking random steps in the search space, differential evolution uses vector-based operations to produce a more informed and directed step.
 Both approaches then use crossover to blend information from the newly generated candidate with the current best solution, followed by a selection process that retains the superior option for the next generation.
 Use the algorithm drop down to select “differential evolution”.

 You’ll find new input parameters, defined below:

-Crossover Probability: The probability that each input value in the new candidate simulation will be taken from the mutated vector rather than from the existing parent simulation.
-High crossover probabilities promote stronger mixing of candidate solutions and encourage the optimizer to move decisively toward new variations created through mutation.
+• Crossover Probability: The probability that each input value in the new candidate simulation will be taken from the mutated vector rather than from the existing parent simulation.
+High crossover probabilities promote stronger mixing of candidate solutions and encourage the Smart Optimizer to move decisively toward new variations created through mutation.
 Lower probabilities preserve more of the original parent values, which can stabilize the search but may limit the rate of improvement.

 Differential evolution can provide better performance than a genetic algorithm for our constrained, continuous search across the two-dimensional parameter space in this example.
 It can potentially explore a complex, continuous solution space more efficiently and more consistently.

 Our strategy in this example is to lower the “max. deviation limit” input value so that the Smart Optimizer is required to run through many generations before it can meet the constraint.
-We will then simply observe the optimizer’s progress and stop the process manually once all candidates in a given generation fall below 1% deviation.
+We will then simply observe the Smart Optimizer’s progress and stop the process manually once all candidates in a given generation fall below 1% deviation.

 For our optimizer constraint object, we set both the min v and max v to 0, and we set the radius to 0.
-Tight constraints, in addition to the minimum possible “max. deviation limit” practically ensure no stopping condition will be satisfied, and so we can run the optimizer until all iterations within a generation are filled with deviation less than 1%.
+Tight constraints, in addition to the minimum possible “max. deviation limit” practically ensure no stopping condition will be satisfied, and so we can run the Smart Optimizer until all iterations within a generation are filled with deviation less than 1%.
 Below we see the final distribution of deviation values after a few minutes of running.

 Next, we examine the distribution of adhesion values across the population to verify that the full range of possible values is represented.
 As expected, the distribution spans the complete range.